MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 # 360 camera video capture

-Support 360 camera preview, capture, and record with pre-existing MediaCapture APIs.
-This feature will enable the platform to expose spherical frame sources (for example  equirectangular), enabling apps to detect and handle 360 video camera streams as well as to provide a 360 capture experience.
+Windows 10, version 1803 provides support for 360 camera preview, capture, and record with existing MediaCapture APIs.
+This feature enables the platform to expose spherical frame sources (for example, equirectangular frames ), enabling apps to detect and handle 360 video camera streams as well as to provide a 360 capture experience.

 ## Overview

-IHVs will provide DMFT plugins (with or without custom UVC drivers) which will expose the spherical format of each stream and media type that emits spherical frames as well as process the camera driver output and provide equirectangular frames with appropriate attribute and metadata.
+An IHV can provide DMFT plugins (with or without custom UVC drivers) which will expose the spherical format of each stream and media type that emits spherical frames, as well as process the camera driver output and provide equirectangular frames with appropriate attribute and metadata.

-The most common cameras come with 2 sensors back-to-back and cover a 360 FoV with some overlap.
-An IHVs would be typically capturing synchronously with the two fisheye sensors, unwarp and stitch the frames inside the DMFT to then output equirectangular frames.
+Most 360 cameras come with 2 sensors back-to-back and cover a 360 FoV with some overlap.
+An IHV would typically be capturing synchronously with the two fisheye sensors, unwarp and stitch the frames inside the DMFT to then output equirectangular frames.

 These equirectangular frames can then be acquired and consumed by the apps via MediaCapture and MediaPlayer APIs to project a 360, spherical, panning video preview experience.
 The metadata provided via the DMFT will be leveraged by the platform to record the videos in MP4 format and enclose implicitly the proper standardized metadata.
 When played from within a 360-playback video player such as the **Movies & TV** app on Windows 10, the resulting recorded video will offer the expected spherical view panning experience.

-360 camera usage overview:
+360 camera usage:

--   For previewing a 360 frame, an app does need to explicitly use the XAML [MediaPlayerElement](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.mediaplayerelement) for preview.
-An app also needs to explicitly handle UI interaction for panning around, via the [MediaPlaybackSphericalVideoProjetion.ViewOrientation](https://docs.microsoft.com/en-us/uwp/api/windows.media.playback.mediaplaybacksphericalvideoprojection) quaternion.
+-   For previewing a 360 frame, an application does need to explicitly use the XAML [MediaPlayerElement](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.mediaplayerelement) for preview.
+An application also needs to explicitly handle UI interaction for panning around, via the [MediaPlaybackSphericalVideoProjetion.ViewOrientation](https://docs.microsoft.com/en-us/uwp/api/windows.media.playback.mediaplaybacksphericalvideoprojection) quaternion.

--   For 360 video record, a capture app does not need to be configured explicitly for 360 content if it is using [MediaCapture WinRT APIs](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/basic-photo-video-and-audio-capture-with-mediacapture), as the spherical format is implicitly passed on to the record sink and written to the file header.
+-   For 360 video record, a capture application does not need to be configured explicitly for 360 content if it is using [MediaCapture WinRT APIs](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/basic-photo-video-and-audio-capture-with-mediacapture), as the spherical format is implicitly passed on to the record sink and written to the file header.

--   For 360 photo capture, an app needs to explicitly add the appropriate standardized metadata that specifies its spherical format using available [WIC WinRT APIs](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/image-metadata).
+-   For 360 photo capture, an application needs to explicitly add the appropriate standardized metadata that specifies its spherical format using available [WIC WinRT APIs](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/image-metadata).

-It is up to the IHVs to implement a stream with a projected view and expose Pan/Tilt/Zoom controls.
+It is up to the IHV to implement a stream with a projected view and expose Pan/Tilt/Zoom controls.

 The application may implement and insert an effect to generate a projection.
 The effect can leverage the attributes on the mediatype to identify equirectangular frames.